mr21/jtc-canvas/src/cmp/JtcCanvas/README.md

 * `stopAnim()`: Stop the animation.
 * `loadScene( obj )`: Load a scene, `obj` is an `Object` containing the different rectangles.
 * `stringifyScene()`: Returns a `String` being the serialized data of the scene.

+Use the `onAnimationEnded` prop to be noticed when the animation is finished.
+This callback is not trigger if the animation is restarted while playing.